Take an Airplane, Helicopter and Pontoon Boat tour from Las Vegas to Grand Canyon West Rim and include the Skywalk!

-On the Las Vegas Grand Voyager and Skywalk Tour, you’ll experience everything that makes Grand Canyon West unique in one unforgettable day!
+On the Grand Voyager with Skywalk Tour, you’ll experience everything that makes Grand Canyon West unique in one unforgettable day!
 Your adventure begins with pick-up at your hotel by van or Motorcoach and transportation to the Boulder City Municipal Airport.
 After boarding your deHavilland Twin Otter Vistaliner Airplane, you’re up and away, over the austere yet dramatic expanse of the Mojave Desert, and the colossal Hoover Dam.
 You’ll get the ultimate bird’s eye view of not only the dam, but Lake Mead, one of the largest man-made lakes in the world.

 After about 45 minutes in the air, your plane lands at Grand Canyon West, a Native American Tribal Park owned by the Hualapai Indian Nation.
 Here, you’ll do what was once considered impossible: get to the bottom of the Grand Canyon with an exhilarating helicopter flight to the canyon floor.
 You’ll get up close and personal with the Grand Canyon’s rugged cliffs and hidden alcoves, before touching down at the bottom of the Grand Canyon, where pontoon boats wait to take you on a short leisurely cruise up the Colorado River and back.
 After your river ride, it’s time to reboard your helicopter and fly back rim side, where motor coaches are ready to resume your tour of Grand Canyon West.